khoparzi/PairUp/README.md

 Testing
 -------

-On a spare console, fire it up using the following.
+On a spare console, fire up Selenium using the following.
 You'll need Java installed on your system:

     java -jar selenium-server-standalone-2.47.0.jar